Are Storage Units Insured?

 Many of us use storage units to declutter our houses or when we move somewhere else and need a temporary place to keep belongings.
 Whatever the case, insurance should not be considered optional – it is a necessity that protects us from loss in case of an accident, theft, etc.

-If you are in the process of getting a storage unit or want to rent a storage unit in the near future, you may need answers to questions like does renters insurance cover storage units?
-Or are storage units responsible for theft?
+If you are in the process of getting a storage unit or want to rent a storage unit in the near future, you may need answers to questions such as; does renters insurance cover storage units, or, are renters responsible for theft?